silvestrue/silvestru-it/index.md

       Helping you get more leads, convert them and up-sell them with effective marketing materials
     content: >
-      **Need help with marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale?**

       Click either of these *cool* looking buttons.
 I'm partial to the *ebony* one myself.
     actions: